How to Send Offer Letters Through Recruiterbox

 Clicking on "Create offer Template" allows you to begin building a new offer template.
 You'll fill in the template name.
 Next, you'll pick which Recruiterbox user is the "Signatory" or, the internal signer for your company on this letter.

 Lastly you'll upload your offer letter template.
 The offer letter template can be uploaded in a .docx format.
-This is the actual offer letter that you will be sending, complete with the desired placeholders (typed with brackets, as seen below) in place.
-You may already have an offer letter your team uses now, or, you're welcome to tweak our sample document.
+This is the actual offer letter you will be sending, complete with the desired placeholders.
+Placeholders are case sensitive, and must be entered as all lower case within the double curly brackets.
+You may already have an offer letter your team uses that you can edit and add the placeholders too, or, you're welcome to tweak our sample document.
 Download it directly from here.